r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 - [Alex Xu's System Design Interview Book](https://bytes.usc.edu/~saty/courses/docs/data/SystemDesignInterview.pdf) -
   I read through all of this, but would recommend reading through the HelloInterview content over this book
-- Designing Data Intensive Algorithms 2nd ed. - The classic system design book.
-  I wouldn't recommend this unless you need to go deep into anything specific or just have a lot of a time to spend on studying.
+- Designing Data Intensive Applications 2nd ed. - The classic system design book.
+I wouldn't recommend this unless you need to go deep into anything specific or just have a lot of time to spend on studying.
 Make sure you're reading the second edition, as it's updated with more of the cloud native designs that are prevalent today.

 Mock interviewing and practice in general are very important for information and pattern retention in system design.
 Passive learning will only take you so far,